ParnabBasak/Group3_Hackathon/README.md

 3. Run the Angular app by following the instructions in Angular_UI folder
 4. Navigate to the UI frontend via url http://localhost:4200

-Detailed steps are in the following file [Install](Install.md)
+### Detailed Installation in Local (Steps)
+Refer to the following document for detailed installation steps:
+[Install](Install.md)

 ## Running the tests